Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 I think a port scan has still been detected

 The good news is that I’ve isolated the packet malaise to the TP-Link AC1200 box itself.
-I suspect that I need to add net.ipv4.ip_forward=1 to forward packets with no addresses in them, but I’d need root access to the AC1200.
+I suspect I need to add net.ipv4.ip_forward=1 to forward packets with no addresses in them, but I’d need root access to the AC1200.
 Let’s burn it to the ground and rebuild from its sprinkler-soaked ashes.

 Top ↩